Cristian Săpunaru: Spain

 On 31 August 2012, Săpunaru signed a one-year contract with La Liga club Real Zaragoza.
 He made his official debut on 16 September, playing the full 90 minutes in a 0–2 loss at Real Sociedad.

 In his first season in Aragon, Săpunaru started but also suffered team relegation.
 He also entered his name in the competition's history books, after breaking the record for the most bookings in a single campaign (19 yellow cards and one red).

 After initially hesitating because of the requests of his partner, Săpunaru signed a one-year deal at fellow league team Elche on 25 July 2013.
 He totalled only nine appearances in his only campaign and was also sent off twice, while his sole goal opened a 1–2 loss at Valencian Community neighbours Levante on 13 December.

 Elche could not support Săpunaru's €1 million wage demands, and released him on 21 August 2014.
 In October 2015, he took the club to court for the wages remaining in his contract.

 Later career

 After four months back at Rapid, Săpunaru signed a season-long deal at Pandurii Târgu Jiu on 6 September 2015, including a clause that he could leave instantly if a foreign club wanted him.
 The following 21 July, he put pen to paper to a two-year contract with fellow league side Astra Giurgiu.

 On 1 July 2017, it was announced that Săpunaru signed a two-year deal with Turkish Süper Lig team Kayserispor.
 At its expiration, he joined Denizlispor in the same competition, before returning to his previous employer in January 2020 for the rest of the season.
 In August, he signed a new one-year deal.

 Săpunaru signed for Rapid for the fourth time on 4 July 2021, joining on a two-year contract at the age of 37.

+Retirement

+On 19 May 2025, Săpunaru played his last professional match against CFR Cluj at the 2024–25 SuperLiga Play-off round.